mlaursen/react-md/packages/states/README.md

 <!-- PROPS_START -->
 ## Prop Types
 ### StatesProvider
+The `StatesProvider` component is used to dynamically add focus states to clickable and focusable elements within your app.
+This works directly with the `StatesConsumer` component that will enable/disable the listeners as needed.

 > Note: Required props will have an asterisk (*) after their name.